Summer Art Program

 • Duration: 11 weeks of themed creative sessions

-• Tuition: $185 per child per week | Sibling discount: $170 per week
+• Tuition: $185 per artist per week | Friend/Sibling discount: $170 per week

-• End-of-Summer Celebration: Young Artist Exhibit
+• End-of-Summer Celebration: Artist Exhibit

 Spaces are limited—reserve your spot today and let creativity shine!